Potty Training for Small Dogs

 8. Allowing Too Much Freedom Too Soon

-One of the many challenges faced by new pet owners is finding the right balance between granting their puppy freedom and maintaining structure.
-Allowing too much freedom too soon can lead to confusion and misbehavior, especially when your puppy is still learning the rules and boundaries of their new environment.
-A gradual approach helps puppies feel secure and allows them to understand their responsibilities better.
+One of the most common challenges for new dog owners is finding the right balance between freedom and structure.
+Allowing too much freedom too soon can cause confusion and unwanted behaviour.
+This is especially true when your puppy is still learning the rules and boundaries of their new home.
+Gradual independence is essential to developing confidence without sacrificing consistency in your puppy potty training routine.

 9. Skipping Basic Commands for Potty Training